rajiashareenshaik/tamper-evident-audit-log/docs/scenario-b.md

 Redaction destroys the stored ciphertext and records the redaction time.
 Later reads return `{"redacted":true}` for that field.
 The immutable payload still contains the commitment, so its content hash and every following chain hash remain unchanged.
+Redacting an already-redacted or never-redactable field path is a safe no-op (it matches zero rows) rather than an error — the response doesn't distinguish "already redacted" from "that path was never redactable," which is a known gap, not a security issue.
+Redaction is not itself recorded as a new audit event in the chain.

-The configured cryptographic key must be supplied through `AUDIT_CRYPTOGRAPHIC_KEY` outside local development.
-The prototype derives both encryption and commitment keys from that setting to keep setup small.
-Production should use separate versioned keys in a key-management service.
+The configured cryptographic key must be supplied through `AUDIT_CRYPTOGRAPHIC_KEY` outside local development, and encryption/commitment use independently-derived subkeys of it (never the same raw key for both).
+Production should use separate versioned keys in a key-management service — keys cannot be rotated today without breaking already-issued commitments, since they're baked into `content_hash` forever.
+The AES-GCM ciphertext also has no associated data binding it to its own `redactionId`/`eventId`/`fieldPath` row, so a ciphertext copied between rows (which requires direct database write access) would still decrypt.
 Dot notation does not currently address array elements or payload keys containing literal dots.
 Once ciphertext is destroyed, the service cannot recover the value or prove what it was without somebody presenting the original value.

 ## Bulk export